 5. Install GNOME Tweak Tool on Ubuntu 20.04 LTS

-GNOME Tweak Tool is an application tool to customize Ubuntu according to our liking.
-For example we can easily customize the global font size, colors, background, startup applications, and so on.
+GNOME Tweak Tool is an application tool to customise Ubuntu according to our liking.
+For example we can easily customise the global font size, colours, background, startup applications, and so on.
 Additionally, using this tool you can change the whole look and feel of the Ubuntu desktop Environment as per your requirement.
 To install GNOME Tweak Tool on your system issue the following command in the terminal window.